-Edited by Jefrey Matias, Joely, Eng, Anonymous and 3 others
+Edited by Jefrey Matias, Joely, Eng, Maria Quinney and 2 others

 Donating to charity is an excellent way to dispose of your old car.
 Rather than send it to the junkyard or trade it in, you can make a donation to a worthy charitable institution and in the process get a tax exemption.
 However, car donation to charity has been subject to fraudulent practices and misleading information.
 Recently, the New York State Attorney General conducted a long range investigation into the alleged fraudulent practices in the car donation industry.
 In a review of charities that raise funds using donated cars, it was revealed that there were illegal practices that cheated donors and diverted funds from the intended recipients.